It's hard to imagine a destination that pairs better with romance than Napa Valley.

 Day 1

-This itinerary starts at the northern end of the valley, in Calistoga, and works its way south, to the city of Napa.
-While the area has a number of hotels that are designed with romance in mind, one top choice is Solage Resort, a luxury retreat where couples can detox, retox, and repeat.
+This itinerary starts at the northern end of the valley, in Calistoga, and works its way south, to the City of Napa.
+Calistoga has a number of boutique hotels designed with romance in mind, including downtown’s brand-new, luxurious Brannan Lofts.

 If you prefer the intimacy of an elegant B&B, the 5-bedroom Chateau de Vie, also in Calistoga, is a good choice.
 The inn sits amid formal gardens planted with lavender and roses and two acres of vineyards planted with Bordeaux grapes; rooms come with Egyptian cotton linens and l'Occitaine products.
 Each morning, you can start the day with a fresh, seasonal breakfast, perhaps after a swim in the 40-foot lap pool or a soak in the hot tub.